Lee family: History

-Richard Henry Lee (1732–1794) was a signer of the United States Declaration of Independence and served as the president of the Continental Congress.

 Richard Lee asserted descent from the Lees of Shropshire and bore a coat of arms which was confirmed in 1660/1 by John Gibbon, Bluemantle Pursuivant of the College of Arms.
 In 1988, a study by William Thorndale was published in the National Genealogical Society Quarterly, asserting that Richard Lee I was actually the son of John Lee, a clothier, and his wife Jane Hancock; that Richard had been born not at Coton Hall in Shropshire, but in Worcester (some distance down the River Severn); and that several of their immediate relatives had been apprenticed as vintners.
 The question, then, has been 'how did Richard Lee descend from the family with whom he shared a coat of arms?'
-The book Collections for the Ancestry of Colonel Richard Lee, Virginia Emigrant, by English genealogist Alan Nicholls presented evidence for the English ancestry of Colonel Richard Lee using contemporary documents, transcribing records left by Richard Lee, his family, and their associates.
-His research, using original source documents, has shown that some of William Thorndale's conclusions were likely based upon prior transcription errors.
+The book Collections for the Ancestry of Colonel Richard Lee, Virginia Emigrant, by English genealogist Alan Nicholls presents evidence for the English ancestry of Colonel Richard Lee using contemporary documents, transcribing records left by Richard Lee, his family, and their associates.
+His research, using original source documents, shows that some of William Thorndale's conclusions were likely based upon prior transcription errors.
 His work also looks at the records left by the Shropshire and Worcester Lee families.
 A great-uncle may have been Richard Lee, who was called 'Richard Lee, Gent' buried at Coton Hall's Alveley Parish in 1613.